UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 >
 >
 > > ## solution
-> > In the first case telling that the element in the first node of that particular div is consistent throughout other names on the website.
-Omitting it won't change the outcome, as you are describing that you are interested in the content of that div child node.
+> > In the first solution we have the div specified according to the selection we scraped.
+Note that div[2], div[3] represents the following faculty.
+Omitting it won't change the outcome, as you are describing that you are interested in the content of that div block as a child node.
+The span tag indicates the inline text of a document.
-> > If you provide the path with the extra `/a` you are telling Scraper to get the information that is in another child node, which happens to also include the faculty name, linking it to a bio webpage.
+> > If you provide the extra `/a` (which is the anchor element) you are telling Scraper to get the information that is in another child node, which happens to also include the faculty name, linking it to a bio webpage, but without the hiperlink (href), is only text.
 Again, including `[1]` or not does not change the outcome.
 > >
 > >![Jewish Studies Scraper with 4 paths leading to the same result]({{ page.root }}/fig/Image8.png)
 > {: .solution}